SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 ### Practice 10 : File modification with `sed`

 #### From fasta files in `LINUX-TP/Fasta`
 * In the `LINUX4JEDI-TP/9-denovoAssembly` directory, there are two files : `DAOSW_abyss-contigs.fa`and `TOG5681_abyss-contigs.fa`.
-Before to generate a unique file with all 2 libraries, we would like to tag each sequence per its origin.
+Before merging both libraries into a unique file, we would like to tag each sequence per its origin.
 In each file, add the respective tag DAOSW_ / TOG5681_ just before the identifier.

 {% highlight bash %}
 # File DAOSW_abyss-contigs.fa initially